concert/rage/README.md

 # Realtime Audio Graph Engine

-Roughly this library is divided into 2 parts, "elements" and a host.
+This library is conceptually divided into 2 parts, "elements" and a host.
 Elements do all the audio processing, the host tries to make their job easy.

 ## Elements